MEET THE TEAM

 "I think it's important to volunteer because it not only makes you feel good and happy but also brings those the same positive feelings to others!"

-As the owner of Pivotal Concepts Communication Studio for 20 years, she has worked directly with hundreds of clients in determining their values, objectives, and desired results and translating that into an effective marketing strategy with a powerful brand and online presence.
-She enjoys working with socially and environmentally conscious clients like Blanket BC Society by coordinating all their branding, marketing, print and web design, fundraising, and communication efforts.
-As of 2020, Christina has proudly served as the Board Chair.
+As the owner of Pivotal Concepts Communication Studio for over 20 years, Christina has worked directly with hundreds of clients to determine their values, objectives, and desired results, translating these into effective marketing strategies with powerful brands and online presences.
+She enjoys working with socially and environmentally conscious clients like Blanket BC Society, coordinating all their branding, marketing, print and web design, fundraising, and communication efforts.
+Currently, Christina is the Marketing Team Leader for a prominent research and manufacturing company in the nutraceutical and health industry, where she manages PR communications, branding, e-commerce, product branding, and social media.

-Christina is vehemently passionate about making a difference in the world, especially for those that are disenfranchised and voiceless, including animals.
-She is dedicating the next half of her life to doing her part in contributing and giving as best as she can and is very humbled and honoured to work with Greg and the other talented Board members on their mission to #SpreadTheWarmth through Blanket BC.
+Christina is passionately dedicated to making a difference in the world, especially when it comes to natural health choices and the plight of animals.
+She is committed to spending the next half of her life contributing and giving her best.
+Christina is deeply honored to work with Greg and the other talented Board members on their mission to #SpreadTheWarmth through Blanket BC.

 A native of Lee County, Virginia, Shawn Paul Williams graduated from Thomas Walker High School in 1997.
 After graduating from Mountain Empire with a degree in Computer-Aided Drafting & Design Technology, Williams received the Dean's Exceptional Graduate Award after being nominated by Appalachian poet and novelist Rita Sims Quillen.